-Lifecycles give you control over the way releases are promoted between environments.
+Lifecycles give you control over the way releases of your software are promoted between your environments.
 Lifecycles enable a number of advanced deployment workflow features:

 - Retention policies: specify the number of releases to keep depending on how far they have progressed through the lifecycle.

 Lifecycles are defined by phases.
 A lifecycle can have one or many phases.